 We recognize revenue in accordance with the provisions of ASC 606, Revenue from Contracts with Customers, or ASC 606.
-This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
+This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.